 Where do patients receive palliative care from Lumina?

 Patients receive care in their own residence, wherever that may be.
-This could be a skilled nursing facility, retirement community, adult foster home, their own home, or the home of a family member.
+This could be a patient’s private residence, home of a family member, adult foster home, nursing facility, or retirement community.
 Palliative specialty consults can also be provided with telehealth.

 What types of equipment and medication does Lumina palliative care provide?